 6. Dark rum and ginger beer.
 This kinda tastes ok when it’s warm, especially if you have a little lime in there.
 If you’re at one of those festivals where they put the bottles on ice see if you can sneak a cube or two for your drink.

-So, what’s your alcohol of choice for a festival?
+So, what’s your favourite alcohol for festivals?